raspberrypilearning/intersection-observer-thresholds/en/step_1.md

 The Intersection observer is used to detect when an element (e.g. `<img>`, `<p>`, or `<div>`) enters or leaves the user's browser viewport.

-You can also options to the Intersection Observer, like setting a threshold.
+You can also add options to the observer, like setting a threshold.

 Threshold values range from `0` to `1`